Webull App Review: The Ultimate Commission Free Stock Trading App

-WeBull is a commission-free stock trading app designed for both new and advanced traders and investors.
+WeBull is a commission-free stock trading app designed for both new and experienced traders and investors.
 The Webull app is available on both iOS and Android devices.

-With Webull there are absolutely zero fees to buy and sell stocks nor are there any monthly account maintenance fees.
-If you’re looking looking to get into trading stocks this is an important advantage over most traditional brokerages, which charge $5-$7 per trade.
-And unless your trading massive amounts of money those fees are going to eat away at your profits.
+With Webull, there are absolutely zero fees to buy and sell stocks, nor are there any monthly account maintenance fees.
+If you’re interested in trading stocks, this is an important advantage over most traditional brokerages.

-And while there are already some zero-commision trading platforms such as, the Robinhood app and the M1 Finance App, the Webull app takes it a level further by providing detailed real-time market data, in-depth charts, advanced order types, and several other smart research tools.
+And while there are already some zero-commision trading platforms, such as Robinhood and M1 Finance, Webull takes it a level further by providing detailed real-time market data, in-depth charts, advanced order types, and several other smart research tools.

 Webull currently supports over 5,000 single stocks and ETFs in the US that you can either trade or invest in.
 They've also recently introduced the ability to trade options (also commission-free), and are soon rolling out cryptocurrency trading as well.

 There is no minimum investment required to get started on Webull.
-However, if you want to get the special sign up bonus of 2 free of stocks you will need to invest at least $100 when you sign up.
+However, if you want to get the special sign up bonus of a free stock valued up to $1600, you will need to invest at least $100 when you sign up.

 One of the things I like about getting started with Webull is that they give you instant access to your funds.
-When you deposit money into your Webull account you’ll have access to trading those funds instantly.
-Yes, it will still take a few business days for the transaction from your bank to officially post, but you won't have to wait for that before you can start investing.
+When you deposit money into your Webull account, you’ll have access to trading and/or investing those funds instantly.

 Most investing apps and platforms won’t actually let you invest your money until the bank transfer clears.
 Webull, on the other hand, lets you start trading and investing immediately.